tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 git clone -n --depth=1 --no-checkout --filter=tree:0 <your-repo-git-url>
 ```

-This isn't your standard-issue git clone command.
+This isn’t your standard-issue git clone command.
 Here we use `--filter` to
 specify the objects (think versions of files) we want to download.
 Specifying
-`tree:0` as the filter value means we don't want _anything_---at least, not
+`tree:0` as the filter value means we don’t want _anything_---at least, not
-until we say which files we _do_ want. `--depth=1` means we don't want any
+until we say which files we _do_ want. `--depth=1` means we don’t want any
 commits other than the most recent one.
 (Commits we or others make on the main
 branch will be pulled when we `git pull`, but nothing older than the most recent
 commit at the time of the clone will be downloaded, even on those subsequent